The Wild Atlantic Way Ireland

-This restored cashel or ring fort is over 23 metres in diameter with surrounding earthworks and sits atop Greenan Hill with 360-degree views across Lough Swilly, Lough Foyle and the gorgeous countryside of the Inishowen Peninsula.
+This restored Cashel or ring fort is over 23 metres in diameter with surrounding earthworks and sits atop Grianan Hill with 360-degree views across Lough Swilly, Lough Foyle and the gorgeous countryside of the Inishowen Peninsula.
 On a clear day, it is believed that the view includes 5 counties.
-At 3.9 meters thick and 5 metres tall, the dry stonewalls of the “Stone Palace of the Sun” have three interior walkways, which are easily reached by several inset stairways.
+At 3.9 meters thick and 5 metres tall, the dry stone walls of the “Stone Palace of the Sun” have three interior walkways, which are easily reached by several inset stairways.

 The views from here are simply stunning and nearby if, you fancy the walk you can visit a cairn and a holy well.

-Fully restored in the 90’s the Castle sits near the centre of Donegal Town.
+Fully restored in the ’90s the Castle sits near the centre of Donegal Town.
 Built by the O’Donnell chieftains in the 15th Century, beside the river Eske in Donegal Town, Donegal Castle was rebuilt in Jacobean style in the 16th Century by Sir Basil Brooke, after Hugh O’Donnell burnt it to the ground rather than let it fall into enemy hands.
 Information panels chronicle the history of the castle and guided tours are available.
-The cost for a visit to the castle is €4. read more here
+The cost of a visit to the castle is €4.

 9 Visit Glencar Waterfall